jglanz/AMD_OC_Ryzen/README.md

 using a Ryzen 9 CPU such as a 3950X.
 The contents work with either Mojave or Catalina.
 The intended SMBIOS is iMacPro1,1, although provisions are available for running MacPro7,1, which will be described below.

-There are notable dependencies on OpenCore, the suggested bootloader.
+This repository is only designed for the OpenCore bootloader.
 OpenCore is best updated via Pavo's OCBuilder app (https://github.com/Pavo-IM/ocbuilder/releases).
 Accordingly, specific files compiled during an OC build will not be necessarily updated in this repository, but will be temporarily present to fascilitate creation of an EFI folder (v056 as of 3/1/2020).

-This repository will attempt to keep an up-to-date basics of an EFI that will work on an established computer.
+This repository will attempt to keep an up-to-date basics (ACPI and Kexts) of an EFI folder that will work on an established computer.
 For details regarding how to setup OpenCore, how to create a bootable installation, how to trouble shoot errors, how to optimize your sysstem and so forth, please see the AMD-OSX/AMD-Vanilla repository at https://github.com/AMD-OSX/AMD_Vanilla/tree/master and https://khronokernel.github.io/Opencore-Vanilla-Desktop-Guide/ for loads of details.

-This repository will maintain the ACPI, Driver and Kexts folders along with the config.plist and config-Only-For-Storage.plist files.
-These need to be placed into an EFI folder which is located on the EFI partition of the boot drive (see structure below).
+This repository will maintain the ACPI and Kexts folders along with the config.plist and config-Only-For-Storage.plist files.
+These need to be placed into an EFI folder which is located on the EFI partition of the boot drive (see Usage and Structure information below).

-The Driver and Kext folders can be updated outside this commmit by running OCBuilder and transferring the appropriate, newly udpated files to their respective folders.
+The Driver and Kext folders can have some of their components updated outside this repository by running OCBuilder and transferring the appropriate, newly udpated files to their respective folders.
 If updated, please study the Docs to see if the structure of the config.plist file has changed.
-OpenCore is evolving and consequently new versions can substantially effect the overall structure and functioning of the config.plist file.
+OpenCore is evolving, and consequently, new versions can substantially effect the overall structure and functioning of the config.plist file.

 ### A) Contents